RMI/pcfer/README.md

 buyer's db port is 6544, seller's is 6543 (mapped in both cases to the standard postgresql on the container side)

 ## CURL
-To send PCF data via command line.
+You can use `curl` send PCF data via command line, illustrating the point that data can be sent and received however you want.
 The API key should be the one supplied by the Vendor.

 `curl -v -H 'Content-Type: application/json' -H 'X-API-Key: sk_J8HcZp4OJxS3Rq4EdwVGdg' -d "@test_pact.json" -X POST http://localhost:3000/products.json`

-## Using in other environments
-This is not production software, and per the license is provide as-is with no warranty.
-If you want to set up a single instance of the app without the databases, use the Dockerfile by itself and either edit docker-compose.yml, or deploy the app container by other means.

 ## Sources